donboyd5/pendata/data-raw/systems/frs/DETAILS.md

 - cleans these tables (`Florida FRS benefit model.R`, lines 144-169)
   - replace missing mortality rates (`Florida FRS benefit model.R`, lines 159-163)
-    - for beneficiary type employee with healthy retiree rates
+    - for beneficiary type employee with healthy retiree rates (this seems unnecessary)
     - for beneficiary type healthy retiree with rates for employees (as updated)
     - as far as I can tell this addresses the fact that in the SOA data,